Learners who are cerebrally, physically as well as intellectually challenged are admitted to the Functional Phase.

 Curriculum:

-A customised CAPS curriculum, called D-CAPS (Differentiated Curriculum and Assessment Policy Statement), is currently being used in the phase to meet learners’ specific needs.
+A customized CAPS curriculum, called D-CAPS (Differentiated Curriculum and Assessment Policy Statement), is currently being used in the phase to meet learners’ specific needs.

 An occupational therapist provides assistance for activities of daily living.